 On land in the north you’ll find muskox, reindeer, caribou, foxes, hares, wolves, lemmings and, of course, the polar bear.
 Marine mammals include seals, walruses and several species of whale: humpback, baleen, narwhals, orcas (killer whales) and belugas.

 In the south, it’s slim pickings on land.
 The flightless midge, Belgica Antarctica, is just 6mm (0.25in) in size and is the largest purely terrestrial animal in Antarctica.
 In the water, there’s more to see with a number of whale species including humpback, orcas, blue, sperm, minke, fin and sei, as well as Ross, Weddell, crabeater, leopard, fur and elephant seals.

-There are also, of course, several species of penguin including Emperor, Adélie, Rockhopper, King, Chinstrap and Gentoo who nest on the continent during the short summer as well.
+There are also, of course, several species of penguins including Emperor, Adélie, Rockhopper, King, Chinstrap and Gentoo that nest on the continent during the short summer as well.
 Finally, in the skies, there is a plethora of birdlife including skuas, petrels, gulls, terns and albatrosses.